-A benefit to participating in a Summer farm share is that you get vegetables that you may have never tried.
-In my first CSA pick up two weeks ago we received rhubarb.
 I was afraid of rhubarb until I made these strawberry rhubarb oat crisp bars.
+A benefit of participating in a Summer farm share is that you get vegetables that you may have never tried.
+In one of my first CSA pick ups I received rhubarb, which I had never eaten before.

 I have to be honest, I still really don't know what rhubarb tastes like on its own since its mixed with strawberries, sugar, butter, etc in this recipe.
 I really love this recipe and it was a hit at work.
 The next time I get rhubarb I will give it an honest try on its own, just so I know what it really does taste like.
 I need to take baby steps just like many of my clients!